Dynamical Boson Stars: Varieties of boson stars

 \subsection{Gauged boson stars}

-In 1988, Bartnik and McKinnon published quite unexpected results showing the existence of particle-like solutions within $SU(2)$ Yang--Mills coupled to gravity~\cite{Bartnik:1988am}.
+In 1988, Bartnik and McKinnon published quite unexpected results showing the existence of particle-like solutions within $SU(2)$ Yang--Mills coupled to gravity \citep{Bartnik:1988am}.
 These solutions, although unstable, were unexpected because no particle-like solutions are found in either the Yang--Mills or gravity sectors in isolation.
-Recall also that no particle-like solutions were found with gravity coupled to electromagnetism in early efforts to find Wheeler's geon (however, see Section~\ref{sec:other} for discussion of Ref.~\cite{Dias:2011ss} which finds geons within AdS).
+Recall also that no particle-like solutions were found with gravity coupled to electromagnetism in early efforts to find Wheeler's geon (however, see Sect.~\ref{sec:other} for discussion of \cite{Dias:2011ss}, which finds geons within AdS).

 Bartnik and McKinnon generalize from the Abelian $U(1)$ gauge group to the non-Abelian $SU(2)$ group and thereby find these unexpected particle-like solutions.
-One can consider, as does Ref.~\cite{Schunck:2003kk} (see Section~IIp), these globally regular solutions (and their generalizations to $SU(n)$ for $n>2$) as \emph{gauged boson stars} even though these contain no scalar field.
-One can instead explicitly include a scalar field doublet coupled to the Yang--Mills gauge field~\cite{Brihaye:2004nd} as perhaps a more direct generalization of the ($U(1)$) charged boson stars discussed in Section~\ref{subsection:varieties_charged}.
+One can consider, as does \cite{Schunck:2003kk} (see Sect.~IIp), these globally regular solutions (and their generalizations to $SU(n)$ for $n>2$) as \emph{gauged boson stars} even though these contain no scalar field.
+One can instead explicitly include a scalar field doublet coupled to the Yang--Mills gauge field \citep{Brihaye:2004nd} as perhaps a more direct generalization of the ($U(1)$) charged boson stars discussed in Sect.~\ref{subsection:varieties_charged}.

-Ref.~\cite{2007MPLA...22..273D} studies BSs formed from a gauge condensate of an $SU(3)$ gauge field, and Ref.~\cite{Brihaye:2009hf} extends the Bartnik--McKinnon solutions to conformal gravity with a Higgs field~\cite{Brihaye:2009hf}.
+\cite{2007MPLA...22..273D} studies BSs formed from a gauge condensate of an $SU(3)$ gauge field, and \cite{Brihaye:2009hf} extends the Bartnik--McKinnon solutions to conformal gravity with a Higgs field.

-\section{Dynamics of Boson Stars}
+\section{Dynamics of boson stars}

 In this section, the formation, stability and dynamical evolution of boson stars are discussed.
 One approach to the question of stability considers small perturbations around an equilibrium configuration, so that the system remains in the linearized regime.
 Growing modes indicate instability.
 However, a solution can be linearly stable and yet have a nonlinear instability.
-One example is Minkowski space which, under small perturbations, relaxes back to flat, but, for sufficiently large perturbations, leads to black hole formation, decidedly not Minkowski.
+One example is Minkowski space, which, under small perturbations, relaxes back to flat, but, for sufficiently large perturbations, leads to black-hole formation, decidedly not Minkowski.
 To study nonlinear stability, other methods are needed.
 In particular, full numerical evolutions of the Einstein--Klein--Gordon~(EKG) equations are quite useful for understanding the dynamics of boson stars.